Home / ACCCBuzz Blog / Full Story

 This discussion deeply aligns with the 2024-2025 ACCC president’s theme, Reimagining Community Engagement and Equity in Cancer.
 President Nadine Barrett, PhD, MA, MS, issued a compelling call to action for the community to continue progressing toward equity in cancer care.

-Read part 2 of this blog series, which will cover the summit’s best practices in DEI presentations and feature a panel focused on navigating the policy landscape to enhance DEI in cancer care.
+Read Part 2 of this blog series, which will cover the summit’s best practices in DEI presentations and feature a panel focused on navigating the policy landscape to enhance DEI in cancer care.

 We welcome you to share our blog content.
 We want to connect people with the information they need.
 We just ask that you link back to the original post and refrain from editing the text.
 Any questions?
-Email CJ Ike, Content Manager.
+Email Rachel Radwan, Content & Strategy Coordinator.

 To receive a weekly digest of ACCCBuzz blog posts each Friday, please sign up in the box to the left.